CPU is the most critical part of your PC and you need to do just one thing to make it perform efficiently:

 Thermal Design Power (TDP) is the maximum amount of heat a component (such as CPU) can produce under heavy work-load that can be dissipated by a cooling system.

 Both CPU and CPU Cooler come with a TDP rating that’s listed in the specs area or the manual that comes along with those components.

-Ideally, your CPU cooler should have a higher TDP rating than your CPU because if it's the other way around, your cooler won't be able to cool down your CPU.
+Ideally, your CPU cooler should have a higher TDP rating than your processor because if it’s the other way around, your cooler won’t be able to cool down your CPU.

-Some argue, however, that having a cooler with a slightly less TDP than that of your processor would be fine too since your processor won't able to hit its maximum potential all the time.
+Some argue, however, that having a cooler with a slightly less TDP than that of your processor would be fine too because your processor won’t able to hit its maximum potential all the time.

 But, in my opinion, it’s better to play safe here and go with the convention, especially if you’re planning for some overclocking.

 Although most CPU coolers in the market will fit with most of the CPU sockets, there exist some exceptions where a cooler will only be compatible with a certain socket.

-So, to avoid any mishap, do prior research about what CPU cooler(s) your motherboard ans CPU support.
-You can find that information by simply reading your motherboard's and CPU's specs sheets.
+So, to avoid any mishap, do prior research about what CPU cooler(s) your motherboard and CPU support.
+You can find that information by simply reading your motherboard’s and CPU’s specs sheets.

 Apart from this, you also need to make sure a few other things.

 - If you’re going for a large cooler, make sure that your case is big enough to fit it.

-- Make sure your selected cooler isn't too bulky for your case.
+- Make sure your selected cooler isn’t too bulky for your case.
 Too bulky coolers can cause problems for other components sometimes, such as RAM modules (especially if these modules come with heat-spreaders).

 - If you’re going for an AIO cooler, make sure that your PC case has the ability to adjust the radiator of that cooler.
 Smaller cases can’t have big radiators in them.
 If you’re not sure, head over to the specs sheet of your case, and check the biggest radiator size it can accommodate.

 When it comes to PC building, aesthetics play a big role.
-Bigger than what many think of it.
+Bigger than what many think.